WordPress tips and tricks - custom templates

 To use the template simply go to the write page screen, find the “Page Template” panel, and select the template you want to use.
 Hit save and the page will be formatted using the new template.

-Once this is done you can modify the template file to do whatever it is you want it to do.
-Below is an example of an archives page.
+Once this is done you can change the template file to do anything you like.
+Below is a very simple example of an archives page template.

 <?php /* Template Name: Archives */ ?> <?php get_header(); ?> <h1>Archives</h1> <h2>Archives by Subject</h2> <ul> <?php wp_list_cats(); ?> </ul> <h2>Archives by Month</h2> <?php wp_get_archives(); ?> <?php get_footer(); ?>